crate-ci/crate-ci.github.io/src/pr/rustfmt.md

 ## TravisCI

 Unlike your tests, there is little value in running more than one job to check the style.
-We recommend running it on Travis rather than Appveyor becayse Travis supports your jobs running in parallel.
+We recommend running it on Travis rather than Appveyor because Travis supports your jobs running in parallel.

 We'll be adding the following to your `.travis.yml`: